haohangyan/Recommender_System_ALS/README.md

 # Project Description
 This project involves the implementation of a collaborative-filter based recommender system on a large-scale real-world dataset.
-The objective is to leverage machine learning and big data techniques learned during the course to solve a complex problem in music recommendation.
+The objective is to leverage big data techniques learned during the course to solve a complex problem in music recommendation.

 # Dataset
 The project utilizes the ListenBrainz dataset, consisting of implicit feedback from music listening behavior.
 This includes several thousand users and tens of millions of songs, where each observation represents a single interaction between a user and a song.